 (c) To the maximum extent feasible.
-The phrase "to the maximum extent feasible," as used in this section, applies to the occasional case where the nature of an existing facility makes it virtually impossible to comply fully with applicable accessibility standards through a planned alteration.
+The phrase to the maximum extent feasible, as used in this section, applies to the occasional case where the nature of an existing facility makes it virtually impossible to comply fully with applicable accessibility standards through a planned alteration.
 In these circumstances, the alteration shall provide the maximum physical accessibility feasible.
 Any altered features of the facility that can be made accessible shall be made accessible.
-If providing accessibility in conformance with this section to individuals with certain disabilities (e.g., those who use wheelchairs) would not be feasible, the facility shall be made accessible to persons with other types of disabilities (e.g., those who use crutches, those who have impaired vision or hearing, or those who have other impairments).
+If providing accessibility in conformance with this section to individuals with certain disabilities (e.g., those who use wheelchairs) would not be feasible, the facility shall be made accessible to persons with other types of disabilities (e.g., those who use crutches, those who have impaired vision or hearing, or those who have other impairments).”

 Layered Properties

-In many projects, multiple sources of funding may mean the projects must meet both the "Fair Housing" and "Section 504" new construction requirements.
+In many projects, multiple sources of funding may mean the projects must meet both the Fair Housing and Section 504 new construction requirements.
 Where two or more accessibility standards apply, the Project Owner is required to follow and apply both standards so that maximum accessibility is obtained.

-HUD has provided the following "examples" illustrating how these requirements would apply:
+HUD has provided the following examples illustrating how these requirements would apply:

-A project building with an "elevator" constructed with HUD program funding would be required to have "5%" of its dwelling units meet the Section 504 accessibility requirements.
-The remaining "95%" of its units would be required to comply with the Fair Housing design and construction requirements.
+A project building with an elevator constructed with HUD program funding would be required to have 5% of its dwelling units meet the Section 504 accessibility requirements.
+The remaining 95% of its units would be required to comply with the Fair Housing design and construction requirements.

-A newly constructed 100-unit two story garden apartment development with "no elevator" construction with HUD program assistance with half (50) of its dwelling units on the ground floor and half (50) on the second floor, would be required to have "5" of its ground floor dwelling units built to comply with Section 504 accessibility requirements and the remaining "45" ground floor dwellings built to comply with the Fair Housing Act design and construction standards.
+A newly constructed 100-unit two story garden apartment development with no elevator construction with HUD program assistance with half (50) of its dwelling units on the ground floor and half (50) on the second floor, would be required to have 5 of its ground floor dwelling units built to comply with Section 504 accessibility requirements and the remaining 45 ground floor dwellings built to comply with the Fair Housing Act design and construction standards.

-A development consisting entirely of "multistory rental townhouses" constructed with federal financial assistance is not a covered multifamily dwelling for purposes of the design and construction requirements of the Fair Housing Act.
-However, it would still have to meet the Section 504 "5%" accessibility requirements.
+A development consisting entirely of multistory rental townhouses constructed with federal financial assistance is not a covered multifamily dwelling for purposes of the design and construction requirements of the Fair Housing Act.
+However, it would still have to meet the Section 504 5% accessibility requirements.

 Visitability

-HUD "recommends" that all design, construction, and alterations for multifamily units, incorporate, whenever practical, the concept of visitability in addition to the requirements under Section 504 and the Fair Housing Act.
-Housing that is visitable has a very "basic level" of accessibility.
-Visitability is a "design concept", which, for "very little or no additional cost", enables persons with disabilities to visit relatives, friends, and neighbors in their homes within a community.
+HUD recommends that all design, construction, and alterations for multifamily units, incorporate, whenever practical, the concept of visitability in addition to the requirements under Section 504 and the Fair Housing Act.
+Housing that is visitable has a very basic level of accessibility.
+Visitability is a design concept, which, for very little or no additional cost, enables persons with disabilities to visit relatives, friends, and neighbors in their homes within a community.

-NOTE: DCA has also adopted the concept of visitability as a recommended practice for ALL projects that receive funding under the 2023 Qualified Allocation Plan.

-Visitability design incorporates the following basic visitability design requirements in all construction or alterations, in addition to the applicable requirements of Section 504 and the Fair Housing Act, whenever "practical and possible for as many units" as possible within a development:
+Visitability design incorporates the following basic visitability design requirements in all construction or alterations, in addition to the applicable requirements of Section 504 and the Fair Housing Act, whenever practical and possible for as many units as possible within a development:

-Provide "32 inch clear" openings in all bathrooms and interior doorways.
+Provide 32 inch clear openings in all bathrooms and interior doorways.

-Provide at least one "accessible means of egress/egress" for each unit.
+Provide at least one accessible means of egress/egress for each unit.

 Visitability also expands the availability of housing options for individuals who may not require full accessibility.
 It will assist project owners in making reasonable accommodations and reduce, in some cases, the need for structural modifications or transfers when individuals become disabled in place.